Philliec459/Create-Thin-Section-Image-Labels-for-Semantic-Segmentation-Training/README.md

 # Create-Labels-for-Thin-Sections
-Create Labels for image-segmentation:
+Create Labels for Keras image-segmentation:

-This is meant to document the steps being used to create a labeled image for the image segmentation using Keras per Divam Gupta's GitHub repository.
+This is meant to document the steps being used to create a labeled image that will be used for the training for the image segmentation process using Keras per Divam Gupta's GitHub repository.

 We are trying to label different types of grains or blue dye epoxy (this represents visual porosity) observed in clastic petrographic thin sections.
 The following image is an example of a typical clastic thin section that we are working with for our test data: